WHAT IS NON-TRADITIONAL MISSIONS?

 1. Good Intentions Taken Too Far

 Picture concentric circles.
 In the center is the mission of the church: make disciples of all nations (i.e., proclaim the gospel and gather believers into churches that proclaim the gospel and gather believers into churches).
 Outside of that circle are the many good things individual Christians can do: plant trees, start a hospital, evangelize in the workplace, write books, and facilitate a preaching workshop.
-Outside of that circle are the things only God can do in the world: end poverty, control the weather, and judge the wicked with perfect justice.
-Nontraditional missions get out of hand when good intentions try to expand the inner circle to include the outer circles; that is when the mission of the church is said to include every good thing individual Christians can do, as well as what only God can do.
+Outside of that circle are the things only God can do: end poverty, control the weather, and judge the wicked with perfect justice.
+Non-traditional missions gets out of hand when good intentions try to expand the inner circle to include the outer circles, when the mission of the church is said to include every good thing individual Christians can do and what only God can do.

 There are at least two problems with this.
 The first is biblical interpretation.
 Jesus authorized his church to make disciples (Matthew 28:19).
 He did not authorize his church to end poverty (Mark 14:7).
 Jesus commanded his church to preach the Word (1 Timothy 4:1-2).
 He didn’t command his church to build schools (Ephesians 4:15-16).
 Working to end poverty and build schools are both good and right things, but they are not the biblically defined mission of the church.